 Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Inspected the IBX business recovery plans for a sample of IBX data centers to determine that a business recovery plan was in place to provide guidance in the event of disruptions caused by an unexpected event and was reviewed and approved by management during the period for each IBX data center sampled.
-No exceptions noted. environmental security controls for t (including maintenance of sensitive T Communications Ireland are respondenced to the colocation space, backup media substant components within these local at a center facilities are designed, more torage, and other sensitive locations ations) at the Chicago 4 (CH4), A1.3 The ent ity tests recovery plan procedures sup pporting system recovery to meet its o objectives.
+No exceptions noted.
+Digital Realty, Samsung SDS,BT Communications Ireland, and Khazna are responsible for ensuring that the facility environmental security controls for the colocation space, backup media storage, and other sensitive locations (including maintenance of sensitive system components within these locations) at the Chicago 4 (CH4), Seoul 1 (SL1),Dublin 1 (DB1), Dubai 2 (DX2) and Abu Dhabi (AD1) data center facilities are designed, monitored, and operating effectively.
+A1.3 The ent tity tests recovery plan procedures sup pporting system recovery to meet its o bjectives.
 A1.3.1 Scheduled maintenance procedures are performed on environmental systems to ensure system recovery.
 Inspected the environmental systems preventative maintenance reports for a sample of IBX data centers to determine that scheduled maintenance procedures were performed on environmental systems during the period at each IBX data center sampled.
 No exceptions noted.
 A1.3.2 Disaster recovery testing is performed for each site on an annual basis to ensure that the site can operate in the event of a disaster.
 Inspected the most recently completed annual disaster recovery and incident management testing reports (pull-the-plug testing reports) for a sample of IBX data centers to determine that disaster recovery testing was performed during the period for each IBX data center sampled.
-No exceptions noted.
-Digital Realty, Samsung SDS and BT Communications Ireland are responsible for ensuring that the facility environmental security controls for the colocation space, backup media storage, and other sensitive locations (including maintenance of sensitive system components within these locations) at the Chicago 4 (CH4), Seoul 1 (SL1) and Dublin 1 (DB1) data center facilities are designed, monitored, and operating effectively.
+Refer to the test results for control activity CC7.5.3. facility environmental security control locations (including maintenance of ommunications Ireland, and Khazna a cols for the colocation space, backup no sensitive system components within 1), Dubai 2 (DX2) and Abu Dhabi (AD2 effectively. nedia storage, and other sensitive these locations) at the Chicago 4